 2.2.1.1.3.
 The test vehicle may be moved to a different bench in order to conduct Type I emission verification tests.
 The distance accumulated in the Type I emission verification tests may be added to the total accumulated distance.

 2.2.2.
-The Type I emission verification tests before, during and after durability distance accumulation shall be conducted according to the test procedures for emissions after cold start set out in Annex 1. of UN GTR No 2 Amendment 5.
+The Type I emission verification tests before, during and after durability distance accumulation shall be conducted according to the test procedures for emissions after cold start set out in Annex 1. of Amendment 5 to UN GTR No 2.
 All Type I emission verification test results shall be listed and made available to the responsible authority upon request.
 The results of Type I emission verification tests at the start and the finish of durability distance accumulation shall be included in the test report.
 At least the first and last Type I emission verification tests shall be conducted or witnessed by the technical service and reported to the responsible authority.
 The test report shall confirm and state whether the technical service conducted or witnessed the Type I emission verification testing.

 2.3.
 Test Type V, pollution-control device durability test procedure specifications